Exploring Cross-Lingual Knowledge Transfer via Transliteration-Based MLM Fine-Tuning for Critically Low-resource Chakma Language: Results

 \subsection{Impact of Data Quality}

-\textit{RQ2:} What is the impact of data source quality (manual, OCR, LLM-extracted) on MLM performance for Chakma?\\
+\textit{RQ2:} In the context of the morphologically rich Bangla-transliterated Chakma, how does the OCR noise of data affect MLM performance?

-Building on the findings from RQ1, where fine-tuning multilingual models on manually corrected Chakma data demonstrated strong improvements in masked language modeling capabilities, we now explore the impact of data quality variations.
+Building on the findings from RQ1, where fine-tuning encoder-based models on manually corrected Chakma data demonstrated strong improvements in masked language modeling capabilities, we now explore the extent to which OCR-induced noise (stemming from script-specific challenges like transliteration variations and complex conjunct consonants) disrupts the learning of morphological structures in Bangla transliterated Chakma.
 In each case, the models were fine-tuned and evaluated on their respective dataset, which we refer to as \textit{Self-Finetuned} in our Table~\ref{tab:data-quality-impact}.
 Additionally, we evaluated the model fine-tuned on the manually corrected dataset against the Tesseract and Gemini 2.5 Pro test sets, which we denote as \textit{Manually-Finetuned} in the Table~\ref{tab:data-quality-impact}.
+Due to transliteration-induced variation with more complex conjunct consonants, the transliterated data (Bangla-transliterated Chakma) appears morphologically heavier than Bangla.

 From the Table~\ref{tab:data-quality-impact}, we can see that models trained with Tesseract and Gemini 2.5 Pro processed data struggled to grasp the Chakma language, showing limited improvements even after fine-tuning, particularly evident in cases where models like DeBERTaV3-Base\cite{he2021debertav3} had no initial understanding of Chakma (Table~\ref{tab:mlm-tuning-impact}).
-In contrast, fine-tuning with the manually fixed dataset led to substantial gains in accuracy, highlighting how cleaner data enables models to better learn and interpret the language.
+The fine-tuning with the manually fixed dataset led to substantial gains in accuracy, highlighting that the model learns the affixes, inflections and complex forms of the language in a better way.
+Meanwhile, these models drop their performance when testing on the noisy test dataset.
 For instance, the XLM-RoBERTa model achieved its strongest performance with manual data, far surpassing its baseline and revealing that noisy OCR outputs can actually degrade model capabilities compared to their pre-fine-tuned state.
-Overall, these results show the critical role of data quality in enhancing model performance for low-resource languages like Chakma.

 We find a similar pattern when examining perplexity across datasets for individual models.
 From Table~\ref{tab:data-quality-impact}, the manual dataset consistently yielded low perplexity, indicating strong language modeling and coherence.
 However, Tesseract and Gemini data introduced higher perplexity, often worsening it beyond the base model's levels due to inherent noise and errors.
 This trend holds across all six models in our experiments, emphasizing how high-quality data refines predictions while OCR-generated inaccuracies amplify confusion.
 Furthermore, when testing manually fine-tuned models on Tesseract or Gemini data, their perplexity suffered slightly compared to self-fine-tuned counterparts, reinforcing the pervasive impact of noise in OCR pipelines on overall model robustness.